HyperScypion/wechall/README.md

 # wechall
-We challange solves in python
+We challange solution in python